 The steamy bathroom, need to be more than breathable, capacity counts, rapidly responding in layers, the wallpaper’s not for decoration.

-The open plan kitchen, reeking havoc in every home, enter the Bi-folding doors and the reveals expose a concentration of moisture.
+The open plan kitchen, wreaking havoc in every home, enter the Bi-folding doors and the reveals expose a concentration of moisture.